gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

 (0.026765710489091852, 0.1370582013790309, 0.9290114132955762)

-Also mean and standard deviation of the logarithms are very close to the expected μ=-2 and σ=.5:
+Also mean and standard deviation of the logarithms are very close to the expected values μ=-2 and σ=.5:

 >>> numpy.log(gmvs).mean()
 -1.9903339720888376
 >>> numpy.log(gmvs).std()
 0.4893631038736771

-Also the geometric mean of the values (i.e. the exponential of the mean of the logarithms) is very close to the median, as expected for a lognormal
+The geometric mean of the values (i.e. the exponential of the mean of the logarithms) is very close to the median, as expected for a lognormal
 distribution:

 >>> numpy.exp(numpy.log(gmvs).mean())
 0.13664978061122787

-All these properties are completely broken when the ground motion values are truncated below the ``minimum_intensity``:
+All these properties are broken when the ground motion values are truncated below the ``minimum_intensity``:

->>> gmvs[gmvs < .01] = .01
+>>> gmvs[gmvs < .05] = .05
+>>> numpy.log(gmvs).mean()
+-1.9876078473466177
+>>> numpy.log(gmvs).std()
+0.48280630467779523
+>>> numpy.exp(numpy.log(gmvs).mean())
+0.13702281319482504

+In this case the difference is minor, but if the number of simulations is small and/or the σ is large the mean and standard deviation obtained from the logarithms of the ground motion fields could be quite different from the expected ones.

 Single-rupture hazardlib "mean" ground motion field
 -------------------------------------------------